umarteau/sampling_psd_models/README.md

 This repository provides the code for the paper Sampling from Arbitrary Functions via PSD Models (https://hal.inria.fr/hal-03386544v2).

-The necessary dependencies are simply a recet verison of torch.
+The necessary dependencies are simply a recent verison of torch.

 ### Main file

 The file containing the main tools is the file [gaussian_psd_model.py](gaussian_psd_model.py).
+In particular, the class `GaussianPSDModel1` Contains

 ### Computing models